 Command completion enables you to type an initial part of a command, and have the computer “fill in” the next part.
 Completion is also called tab completion, because it its commonly requested by typing Tab.

-To set up tab-completion in bash
+To set up tab-completion in bash for the domterm command

-execute the following command (perhaps in your ~/.bashrc
+execute the following command (perhaps in your ~/.bashrc):

 complete -o nospace -C 'domterm "#complete-for-bash" "$COMP_LINE" "$COMP_POINT"' domterm

-when completing the domterm
+This instructs bash when completing the domterm command

-it should invoke the domterm
+it should invoke the domterm executable with certain options that

 cause a list of candidate completions to be printed.

-(Delegating command-completion to the domterm
+(Delegating command-completion to the domterm command itself

 makes it easier to keep completion consistent with the command.)